VlachosGroup/ORR-Optimization/readme.rst

 Directory Structure
 --------------------
-* volcano: produces all_volcanos.npy, which is read by the files in the structures folder.
+* orr_optimizer: Core classes for simulating the ORR chemistry and catalyst structure
-* orr_: Provides classes for simulating the ORR chemistry and catalyst structure
+* volcano: generate_volcanoes.py produces all_volcanos.npy, which is read by the files in the structures folder.
-* optimization_scripts: folders run the optimizations and do the analysis by importing classes from the structures folder
+* optimization_scripts: Optimize_main.py performs a sample optimization.
+Extract_data.py shows data from the publication.
-* figures: produces figures for publication
+* figures: produces some figures from publication

 Usage
 -------